elidub/equiv-neural-rendering/blogpost.md

 ### 1.3: Experiments of paper

-The experiments of the study are confucted mainly on ShapeNet benchmarks, as well as two novel datasets of their design.
+The experiments of the study are conducted mainly on ShapeNet benchmarks, as well as two novel datasets of their design.
 The proposed model is compared against three baseline models.
-All three built for 3D rendering from one or multiple 2D images, but they all make assumptions much stronger than the original study.
-Comparison off the assumptions between other SoTA models and the proposed model is presented in Table 2.
+All three baselines are built for 3D rendering from one or multiple 2D images, but they all make assumptions much stronger than the original study.
+A comparison of the assumptions between other SoTA models and the proposed model is presented in Table 2.

 |   | TCO  |  DGQN | SRN  | Proposed model  |
 |---|---|---|---|---|